bahdotsh/giff/README.md

-# giff
+# giff - Git Diff Viewer and Interactive Rebaser

-An interactive git diff viewer with a terminal UI, designed to help you understand changes between branches more easily.
+`giff` is a terminal-based Git diff viewer that allows you to easily visualize changes between branches and selectively apply specific modifications from one branch to another.

 ## Features

+### Powerful Diff Viewing
+- Side-by-side comparison of changes between branches
+- Unified diff view option for compact rendering
+- Color-coded additions and deletions
-- **Interactive TUI Interface**: Navigate through changed files and their content with ease
+- Keyboard navigation through files and changes

-- **Side-by-side Diff View**: Compare branch and HEAD changes in parallel panes
-- **Color-coded Changes**: Quickly identify additions, deletions, and unchanged lines
-- **Keyboard Navigation**: Intuitive shortcuts for exploring diffs efficiently
-- **Independent Scrolling**: Scroll through base and HEAD content separately
+### Interactive Rebase Mode
+- Selectively apply changes from one branch to another
+- Review each modification individually with context
+- Accept or reject changes with simple keystrokes
+- See clear comparison between current and incoming changes
+- Apply only the changes you want

 ## Installation